The Boundary of a Square Tiling of a Graph coincides with the Poisson Boundary: Abstract

 \section{Abstract}

-Answering a question of Benjamini \& Schramm \cite{BeSchrST}, we show that the Poisson boundary of any planar, uniquely absorbing (e.g.\ one-ended and transient) graph with bounded degrees can be realised geometrically as a circle, namely as the boundary of a square tiling of a cylinder.
-For this, we introduce a general criterion for identifying the Poisson boundary of a Markov chain that might have further applications.
+Answering a question of Benjamini \& Schramm \cite{BeSchrST}, we show that the Poisson boundary of any planar, uniquely absorbing (e.g.\ one-ended and transient) graph with bounded degrees can be realised geometrically as a circle, namely as the boundary of a tiling of a cylinder by squares.
+This implies a conjecture of Northshield \cite{NorCir} of similar flavour.
+For our proof we introduce a general criterion for identifying the Poisson boundary of a stochastic process that might have further applications.